georapbox/js-utils/README.md

 - [min](numbers/min) - Returns the smallest of zero or more numbers.

+- [numberFormat](numbers/numberFormat) - Formats a number based on the number of decimal points, the decimal seperator and the thousands seperator.

 - [randomBetween](numbers/randomBetween) - Returns a pseudo-random number (integer or floating-point) between a min (inclusive) and a max (exclusive) value.

 ####Objects